Ray-Young-Huang/CSV-Challenge-ISBI2026/Readme.md

 We provide three submission channels:

 - Docker Hub (for Method A): Push the Docker image to Docker Hub and send the image link by email
-- Google Drive (for Method B): Upload the Docker image to Google Drive and submit the share link
+- Google Drive (for Method B): Upload the Docker image to Google Drive and submit the share link by email
-- Baidu Netdisk (for Method B): Upload the Docker image to Baidu Netdisk and submit the share link
+- Baidu Netdisk (for Method B): Upload the Docker image to Baidu Netdisk and submit the share link by email

 [EMAIL LINK](mailto:zhuzhiyuan113@163.com)